 - Rolling admissions process

-- Apply early but not so early that you still don’t have your MCAT score yet and running the risk of your physical exams getting expired
+- Apply early but not so early that you still don’t have your MCAT score yet and you’re running the risk of your physical exams getting expired.

 Google 48-123.
 Go to chapter 5 and see all the restrictions.

 - You’re commissioned as 2nd Lt. right away.

 - A 45-day basic training in a leadership school (Ryan calls it bootcamp with maids)

 - An opportunity to introduce yourself to the Air Force